Location and Community

 The City Region Deal is committed to ensuring there are benefits to the local community as part of the wider programme of work.
 One of the ways in which this is achieved is via 'Community Benefits' - the method by which local communities and good causes are encouraged to receive additional social value from the supply chain of businesses delivering publicly funded contracts and developments.
 A 'Community Benefits Portal' website allows community groups and good causes to submit requests for Community Benefits.

-As principal contractor for the new Usher building construction, McLaughlin & Harvey have already made strong progress in delivering community engagement and activities for the benefit of local good causes.
+As principal contractor for the Usher Building construction, McLaughlin & Harvey have already made strong progress in delivering community engagement and activities for the benefit of local good causes.
 Early on, two social enterprises were successful in winning a place within their supply chain - Move on Wood Recycling and All Cleaned Up.
 Move On are a charity which works with vulnerable young people and those affected by homelessness to help them direct themselves to more positive destinations.
 They deliver a range of services to these individuals such as mentoring and befriending, schools' outreach, finding routes into employability and training as well as targeted signposting to other services.
 One of the largest sources of income to support this provision is through their social enterprise Move on Wood Recycling.
-Their team includes those with lived experience of the issues Move On seeks to address, and collects waste wood from commercial and domestic customers, sells quality timber and provides volunteering, training and work experience opportunties.
+Their team includes those with lived experience of the issues Move On seeks to address, and collects waste wood from commercial and domestic customers, sells quality timber and provides volunteering, training and work experience opportunities.